-The programs in Sociology, Anthropology, and Crime and Justice Studies all share the broader goal of understanding society and culture through a comparative and historical perspective.
-Specifically, the curriculum is designed to foster students’ understanding of the social construction of difference, entrenched systems of inequality and oppression and the dynamics of local and global distributions of power.
+The major seeks to understand society and culture through a comparative and historical perspective.
+We've designed the curriculum to foster students’ understanding of the social construction of difference, entrenched systems of inequality and oppression and the dynamics of local and global distributions of power.

 Sociology is the study of social behavior and the socio-cultural settings in which it occurs.
 It involves the study of whole societies and their basic institutions as well as smaller scale groups such as the family, peer group and neighborhood.
-Sociology has long been a popular major for students planning futures and further training in such professions as social work, law, politics, education, public administration, public health and health care, and urban planning.
-A major in this department provides a foundation for social action as well as for graduate work in a variety of disciplines including policy studies, sociology, anthropology and women’s studies.
+This program provides a foundation for social action as well as for graduate work in a variety of disciplines including policy studies, sociology, anthropology and women’s studies.

 Minors in Sociology and Anthropology

-Either minor compliments a broad array of other majors at UMass Dartmouth.
+Take a minor to enrich your educational experiences.
+A minor in sociology or anthropology compliments a broad array of other majors at UMass Dartmouth.